drone/drone-wall/README.md

 * **prmax**: `[Number]` Defaults to `3`.
 The maximum number of pull requests to display on a repo in the repo list before hiding extras.

-With the exception of `env`, all configuration values can be changed via the Wall interface at any time.
+The default values for these options can be found in `env.json`, and can be modified there directly if you prefer to not have to pass them in via command-line every time.
+Additionally, with the exception of `env`, all configuration values can be changed via the Wall interface at any time.
 Once set, they'll be stored in localstorage so you don't have to reenter them.

 ## Local Development